• Skip to primary navigation

 Home > Featured in Alumni > LOLZ: Laughter as a Healthy Coping Mechanism

-April 22, 2022 By Chris Foy
+April 22, 2022 By Don Verona

 LOLZ: Laughter as a Healthy Coping Mechanism

 There are not many things better in life than witnessing something so comical that it produces a guttural belly laugh.
 Why is it so great?
 Laughing naturally releases endorphins into your brain.
-Endorphins are the ‘feel good’ chemical that gets spread in our brain when we enjoy something.
+Endorphins are the ‘feel good’ chemical that gets spread in our brains when we enjoy something.

 Think about eating that first bite of a sky-high cake; you can feel the enjoyment from head to toe when it’s delicious.
 That’s because your brain releases endorphins from the experience.